spess14/trailblazer-colony-14/PERSONALITEMS.md

    3. They cannot be protective gear, or have any protective functionality.
       - Examples include reskinned helmets, armor, or any other item that could be used as protective gear.
       - Items like masks or winter coats are allowed as long as they remain mechanically the same as the original item it's based off of.
+   4. If based off of any item, it must have the same mechanical functionality as the item it is based off of.
+      - The item should be parented to the item you want to mimic.
+      - The item shouldn't give you an advantage or disadvantage over the original item.
+      - For example, you cannot have an acoustic guitar that takes more than the default 2 hits to break.
 2. **Personal items are limited in their visuals.**
    1. They cannot be visually conflicting with any job clothing.
       - People should be able to recognize you and not mistake you for other jobs or characters.